haydenlewis/haydenlewis/README.md

 - 👋 Hi there, I’m @haydenlewis
-- 👀 I’m interested in machine learning, metaverse technologies, and data harmonization tools.
+- 👀 I’m interested in generative AI, metaverse technologies, and data harmonization.
 - 🌱 I’m currently learning prompt engineering, Unity/C#, and Flutter/Dart.
 - 💞️ I’m looking to collaborate on projects that aim to generate better training data for AI models
 - 📫 How to reach me: h@hlew.is